Skip to Main Content

 If your user information in the Library system is incomplete, Search may use an alternative service to sign you in and will not give you access to your full record.
 Contact the Library if this occurs.

-The library has in the past experienced system wide failure of the connections between a number of our search and discovery applications, and the University's authentication system.
-If this problem reoccurs, try one of the followings.
+The Library has in the past experienced system wide failure of the connections between a number of our search and discovery applications, and the University's authentication system.
+If this problem reoccurs, try one of the following.

 Check your account: